salilab/rmf/doc/FileFormat.md

 RMF::decorator::Colored, RMF::decorator::Ball etc. See [Decorators](\ref decoratorsattributes) for
 more information.

-The data types that can currently be stored in an \ref rmf "RMF File" are
+The data types that can currently be stored in an RMF file are
 | Name    |  Description | C++ type | Python type |
 |--------:|--------------|:--------:|:-----------:|
 | RMF::Float   | a floating point value | `float` | `float` |